-Thoughts in Vinyl offers a huge selection of unfinished craft kits, for any budget or style.
+Thoughts in Vinyl offers a huge selection of unfinished craft kits and wooden letters, for any budget or style.
 We also offer vinyl lettering for your home or business.
-Thoughts in Vinyl decals are the ideal dêcor item because they are easy way to reflect your style and personality.
+Our decals are the ideal dêcor item because they are easy way to reflect your style and personality.

 To help you learn more about the products we offer, we have provided answers to our most frequently asked questions.
 If you have a question that you don’t find here, please contact Janae at email@example.com.

 A: No. They will come sanded, ready for you to put your creativity into!
 The fun part of our kits is that they allow you to be creative and be proud of the finished project because you made it!